Art: My

 Geography and Maths: Mister

 Potts, my 1A1 form teacher.
-When Mister Potts was good, he was very good and
+When Mister Potts was good, he was very good.
+And

 History: High on